belav/csharpier/prettier-plugin-csharpier/README.md

 - Add a new file at ./Tests/[NodeType]/[NameOfTest].cs
 - if using npm run start, ./Tests/[NodeType]/_[nodeType].js will be auto updated
 - otherwise run node ./Tests/generateTests.js

+## Useful Info
+- https://sharplab.io/ - Use to get an interactive view of the SyntaxTree for some c#
+- plop node [NodeName] - Use to add a new node file
+- https://dev.to/fvictorio/how-to-write-a-plugin-for-prettier-6gi - explains basics of prettier plugin